pstevovski/express-app-cli/README.md

 Then you can use by running:
 > express-app < project-directory > [options]

-- *NPX support is currently not working properly, that will be updated in future release.*

 ## Overview :eyes:

 This CLI accepts multiple options used for configuring the project, such as: